Save 30% on online shipping anywhere in Canada and the US!

 Strength

 Tubes are stronger than pipes, making them the preferred choice for applications that demand structural integrity and load-bearing capacity.
-If your focus is on creating a reliable and durable structure, tubes will likely be your go-to material.
+This strength is partly due to their manufacturing process and design, which often prioritize precision and uniformity.
+While not as strong, pipes are still highly effective for their intended purposes.
+But if your focus is on creating a reliable and durable structure, tubes will likely be your go-to material.

 Don’t have time to read the blog?

-You can check out our video below to find out the difference between a pipe and tube:
+You can check out our video below to find out more about pipe and tube differences:

 Metal Supermarkets